nesfit/IW5/Lectures/Lecture_08/PITCHME.md

 ### ItemsControl - Collection Change
 *  How to re-render collection?
 *  Property `ItemsSource`
-  * Assignment of a different object to the binded property
+  * Assignment of a different object to the bound property
     * Content is cleared, now data is generated
   * Change of an item in the `ItemsSource` collection
     * Only with objects implementing interface `INotifyPropertyChanged`